What is a Giving Circle?

 How do Giving Circles at Work operate?

 For companies, bringing Giving Circles into the Workplace is a great way to apply this model of Collective Giving.
-Groups of people who share a common interest form across an organisation to raise funds to be donated, and jointly decide which charities they would like to be the beneficiaries.
+Groups of people who share a common interest from across an organisation to raise funds to be donated, and jointly decide which charities they would like to be the beneficiaries.
 Giving Circles at Work can either be Cause-led, meaning participants agree on a cause, examine what work is being done in this area and jointly agree on which charity project to support; or Charity-aligned, where the group selects a charity at the start and does a deep-dive into the charity’s activities to eventually decide where to make a grant.

 What are the benefits of Giving Circles at Work?